Spicy, moist, gluten free cakes

 Tutti Fruity Christmas Cakes

-Makes about 20 small cupcake sized cakes or one large 25cm diameter cake or two smaller 20cm diameter cakes
+Makes about 20 regular cupcake sized cakes or one large 25cm diameter cake or two smaller 20cm diameter cakes

 Oven set to 180°C